Article hero image

 There are three steps in your relationship with your leads:

-2. Qualify them (lead scoring) - a qualified lead is one that matches your Ideal Customer Profile (ICP) and has shown buying intent.
+2. Qualify them (lead scoring).
+A qualified lead is one that matches your Ideal Customer Profile (ICP) and has shown buying intent.

-3. Convert them to customers - once a potential lead is identified, the sales team will engage them to close the deal.
+3. Convert them to customers.
+Once a potential lead is identified, the sales team will engage them to close the deal.

 Subscribe for weekly updates